ramabhadrarao/Attendance-Management-App-Admin-Faculty-version-I/README.md

 * [Firebase Realtime Database](https://firebase.google.com/products/realtime-database) : Used as the backend database.
 * [Firebase Storage](https://firebase.google.com/products/storage) : Use to store product Image
 * [Firebase Authentication](https://firebase.google.com/products/auth) : Used to manage User information

+## Future Possibilities and Extension of this project
+- biometric can be implemented and integrate using device like **Raspberry Pi**.
+- Online assignment submission.
+- Resource sharing & study material.
+- group discussion and doubt clearing.

 ## Contributing
 You are welcome to contribute :